OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Pilot Experiments

 \subsection{Challenge of Over-execution}

-To investigate the performance of existing GUI agents, we randomly select 350 instructions from three complex scenarios (Figure~\ref{statistics_} and \ref{statistics_2}) to evaluate them.
-Then, we select the autonomous GUI agents: Qwen2-VL-7B and OS-Atlas-Pro-7B, and the interactive GUI agent assisted at each step by $\mathtt{GPT}$-$\mathtt{4o}$ in our pilot evaluation.
-Following the setting of \citet{zhang2023you} and \citet{wu2024atlas}, we report their performance in terms of action-\textit{Type} success rate, the step-wise success rate (\textit{SR}), and task success rate (\textit{TSR}).
+To investigate the performance of existing GUI agents, we randomly select 350 instructions from three complex scenarios (Figures~\ref{statistics_} and \ref{statistics_2}) to evaluate them.
+Then, we select the autonomous GUI agents: Qwen2-VL-7B and OS-Atlas-Pro-7B, and the interactive GUI agent assisted at each step by GPT-4o in our pilot evaluation.
+Following the setting of \citet{zhang2023you} and \citet{wu2024atlas}, we report their performance in terms of action-Type success rate, the step-wise success rate (SR), and task success rate (TSR).

-Table~\ref{pilot} shows that Qwen2-VL-7B struggles to adapt to complex scenarios, achieving only 43.19\% in \textit{Type} and 18.94\% in \textit{SR}.
-In contrast, OS-Atlas-Pro-7B, with improved grounding capability, exhibits significant improvement, achieving 97.69\% and 59.12\% accuracy in \textit{Type} and \textit{SR}, respectively.
-However, the autonomous GUI agents fail to perform effectively on complex steps, resulting in \textit{TSR} of 0\% and 17\%.
-This is attributed to over-execution of the autonomous GUI agent that low \textit{SR} affects \textit{TSR} exponentially.
-In contrast, when using the interactive GUI agent, the \textit{SR} and \textit{TSR} can achieve optimal performance, which is enhanced to 86.74\% and 62\% respectively.
+Table~\ref{pilot} shows that Qwen2-VL-7B struggles to adapt to complex scenarios, achieving only 43.19\% in Type and 18.94\% in SR. In contrast, OS-Atlas-Pro-7B, with improved grounding capability, exhibits significant improvement, achieving 97.69\% and 59.12\% accuracy in Type and SR, respectively.
+However, the autonomous GUI agents fail to perform effectively on complex steps, resulting in TSR of 0\% and 17\%.
+This is attributed to over-execution of the autonomous GUI agent that low SR affects TSR exponentially.
+In contrast, when using the interactive GUI agent, the SR and TSR can achieve optimal performance, which is enhanced to 86.74\% and 62\% respectively.
 However, relying on human intervention for each step is impractical.
-The effect proof of over-execution and interaction on \textit{TSR} of GUI agent is further demonstrated in Appendix~\ref{proof}.
+The effect proof of over-execution and interaction on TSR of GUI agent is further demonstrated in Appendix~\ref{proof}.

 These observations motivate our exploration of adaptive interaction, where the system can dynamically decide whether to operate autonomously or request human intervention.